cloudwatt/applications/blueprint-coreos-owncloud/README_EN.md

 ![firstco](img/firstco.png)

-Advice change at the first login your admin password
+An advise: change your admin password at the first login

 You can now download the android application and sync your data with your owncloud, this one being hosted in France in a safe environment, you can completely trust on this product.